rcarra-arq/aws-highly-available-webapp-terraform/README.md

 and CPU alarms driving the Auto Scaling policies) and cost controls (tagging, budget alerts, cost estimates).

-*Cloud engineering study and portfolio project — Infrastructure as Code and DevOps practices, built hands-on.*
+*Cloud engineering study and portfolio project, Infrastructure as Code and DevOps practices, built hands-on.*